Loose Leaf Tea Guide: Types, Benefits, and Everything Beginners Need to Know

 Rich Antioxidants

-Loose leaf green tea, black tea, and oolong tea are rich in polyphenols like EGCG, which help combat oxidative stress, improve metabolism, and support immune function.
+Loose leaf green tea, black tea, and oolong tea are rich in polyphenols like EGCG, which contain natural compounds such as polyphenols that have been studied for their antioxidant properties.

 Sustainability